50 euro note

 The fifty euro note (€50) is one of the middle value euro banknotes and has been used since the introduction of the euro (in its cash form) in 2002.
-The note is used by some 343 million Europeans and in the 25 countries which have the euro as their sole currency (with 23 legally adopting it).
-In December 2022, there were about 14,430,000,000 fifty euro banknotes in circulation in the eurozone.
+The note is used in the 25 countries (and Kosovo) that have it as their sole currency (with 24 legally adopting it), which countries have a total population of about 350 million.
+In July 2025, there were about 15,074,000,000 fifty euro banknotes in circulation in the eurozone.
 It is by far the most widely circulated denomination, accounting for almost half (49.0%) of the total banknotes.
 Estimates suggest that the average life of a fifty euro banknote is about four years before it is replaced due to wear.

 It is the fourth smallest note, measuring 140 mm × 77 mm, and has an orange colour scheme.
 The note depicts bridges and arches/doorways in the Renaissance era (15th and 16th centuries).
 The €50 note contains several complex security features such as watermarks, invisible ink, holograms and microprinting that document its authenticity.

-The full design of the Europa series €50 banknote was revealed on 5 July 2016.
-The new 50 note was released on 4 April 2017.
+The design of the Europa series 50 euro banknote was revealed on 5 July 2016 and launched on 4 April 2017.

 History

 The euro was founded on 1 January 1999, when it became the currency of over 300 million people in Europe.
 For the first three years of its existence it was an invisible currency, only used in accounting.
 Euro cash was not introduced until 1 January 2002, when it replaced the national banknotes and coins of the 12 countries in the eurozone, such as the Dutch guilder and the Portuguese escudo.

-Today, the €50 note is used by some 332 million Europeans and in the 22 countries which have it as their sole currency (with 20 legally adopting it).